MicrosoftDocs/WSL/commandline/WSL/about.md

 # Windows Subsystem for Linux Documentation

-The Windows subsystem for Linux lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+The Windows Subsystem for Linux lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.

 You can:

-1. Choose your favorite Linux distribution [from the Windows Store](https://aka.ms/wslstore).
+1. Choose your favorite Linux distributions [from the Windows Store](https://aka.ms/wslstore).
 1. Run common command-line utilities such as `grep`, `sed`, `awk`, etc.
 1. Run Bash shell scripts and Linux command-line applications including:
     * Tools: vim, emacs, tmux